 Living in White areas means living in the Light.
 If we make a decision to stop living in gray areas we now need to do something else.
 Living in the light means doing today (right now) what the Holy Spirit wants you to do.
 The Holy Spirit has a severe shortage of workers at all levels.
 He does not want you to wait until you are perfect to be a worker.
 He wants you to commit to trying to live for Him before you become a worker.

 When you are fully committed the Holy Spirit will have the green light to start to change you more rapidly.
 When we choose to plug into the light all the time, then – Jesus will free you from everything.

-One important discipline to learn is toughness.
+Toughness is vital in learning how to leave these habits.
 When all goes wrong in our lives many people want to use drugs/drink.
 We need the toughness to just say no when events start to lead back to drinking or drugs.
 Work on your toughness everywhere.
 At work your boss is a jerk.
 A tough person does not let it ruin their day.
 At home someone yells at you.
 A tough person forgives and forgets.
 Your children act like monsters.
 A tough parent forgives them (after they discipline them) and treats them with love.
 Pray every day for toughness.
 When you are tempted to use drugs or drink it takes a lot of toughness to say no. Work on this and pray about it every day.

 Say Good-bye to the Past